ferhanakkan/DiscoverCitysiOS/README.md

 # DiscoverCitysiOS

 Discover City is a free city game for tourists.
 We show touristic places in your city and show route.
 Also we give some infomation about that places and ask some questions.
+Writen in Swift and used MVVM.

 <img src ="/Discover City's/Assets.xcassets/AppIcon.appiconset/1024.png" width = "100" height = "100">